trueicesk8ter/DataVizClassProject/README.md

 ### Highlights of Visualization

-There are many aspects of this final visualization such as the ability to filter data by year (dropdown menu) or select a subset of the data to get a closer look at in the 3 miniplots (brushing effect).
+There are many aspects of this final visualization such as the ability to filter data by year (dropdown menu) or select a subset of the data to get a closer look at in the 3 mini plots (brushing effect).

 * The first highlight is the addition of 3 mini barplots that show more information about the selected data.
-The first plot shows frequency of waittimes for cases selected.
+The first plot shows frequency of wait times for cases selected.
 The second shows the frequency by month the case entered the system.
 The final shows the frequency of cases by nationality.
 [!image]("https://user-images.githubusercontent.com/12132049/97748404-d4703380-1ac3-11eb-83d0-37843ec14741.PNG")